Ultraluxe25/ML-START-2024---Computer-Vision/home tasks/home task 4/README.md

 - `scripts/xml_annotations_parser.py`: contains a class that crops and saves objects in the folders.
 - `notebooks/small_objects_classification.ipynb`: trains the pretrained models below on our data and saves the best new models.
 - Each `models/..._best.pth` file stores a trained model with the best accuracy.
+- `main.py`: contains major script for training classification models on ships and aircrafts.

 ### Models and Parameters: